SharafatKarim/pstu-cse-academic/Semester 4/DLD/overview/file.typ

     *Legends* \
   ]
   #parbreak()
-  - *Bold texts* were included in previous years questions.
+  - *Bold texts* mark importance.
-  - ⭐ mark represents repentance amount.
+  - ⭐ mark represents repentance amount in the previous questions,
+  - while, single ⭐ mark represents appearance.
   - #strike[Strike-through] refers to out of syllabus.
   - #highlight[Highlighted texts] are something I didn't find in materials, so help me to find it :)
 ]